 Here are the signs that it’s time to change your website hosting or CRM company:

 - The website is built on a proprietary platform.
 What this can mean…

 - You cannot make changes, updates, or edits to your own website.

 - They do not have or will not share an API key to allow integration with marketing automation, live chat, interactive surveys etc.

-- The CRM is not integrated with a marketing automation platform OR it forces you to use their solution rather than the best-in-class that you would prefer.
+- The senior living CRM is not integrated with a marketing automation platform OR it forces you to use their solution rather than the best-in-class that you would prefer.
 It does not connect to your website forms and/or third-party lead providers.
 This means any data entry on your end will have to happen manually.
-You cannot get the reports you need, especially reporting on lead generation by channel (including paid and social sources) and by community, region, portfolio, and enterprise.
+You cannot get the reports you need, such as lead generation by channel.

 Ready to explore better CMS and CRM options?